Brexit and Legal Education

 She is co-author (with Jess Guth) of Threats to Internationalized Legal Education in the 21st century UK The Law Teacher published online 3 May 2018.

-With Lisa Webley, Tamara is organising a half day workshop on Brexit and the Law School.
-The workshop will be held at the Institute of Advanced Legal Studies in London on 15 October 2018, with the support of the Association of Law Teachers, Routledge, Society of Legal Scholars and Sheffield Law School.
+With Lisa Webley, Tamara organised a half day workshop on Brexit and the Law School.
+The workshop was held at the Institute of Advanced Legal Studies in London on 15 October 2018, with the support of the Association of Law Teachers, Routledge, Society of Legal Scholars and Sheffield Law School.
 The papers will be published in a commissioned special issue of The Law Teacher, co-edited by Tamara Hervey and Chloe Wallace.
 Publication is aimed to be for March 2019 (currently ‘Exit Day’ and the start of the ‘transition period’), and will be online first.

 - Catherine Barnard (Cambridge) and Paul Craig (Oxford)

 - Michael Dougan (Liverpool) (with Charlotte O’Brien (York)): “Law Schools, 'impact' and Brexit”

 - Jeffrey Kenner (Nottingham): ‘What will happen to the EU law module?’

 - Jessica Guth (Leeds Beckett): ‘Who inhabits our law schools and how that changes culture and values’

 - Elaine Dewhurst (Manchester): ‘Is EU law the new Roman law?’

 - Maria Fletcher (Glasgow), Rebecca Zahn, Sylvie da Lomba (Strathclyde), Mark Flear (QUB): ‘Scottish and Northern Irish Legal Education after Brexit’

 - Marise Cremona and Angelos Dimopoulos: ‘Brexit effects on careers of EUI law graduates’